-Situation Recommended Action The AC adapter and a power outlet are available.
-Plug the AC adapter into the computer, and then connect to the main power supply.
+Situation Recommended Action

+1. Plug the AC adapter into the computer, and

+The AC adapter then connect to the main power supply.

+and a power 2.
 Save all necessary files.

+outlet are 3.
 Resume work.

-Turn off the computer if you want to recharge the battery rapidly.
-The AC adapter or a power outlet is unavailable.
-Save all necessary files.
+available.
+Turn off the computer if you want to recharge

+the battery rapidly.

+The AC adapter Save all necessary files.

+or a power outlet 2.
 Close all applications.

-Turn off the computer.
+is unavailable.
+3. Turn off the computer.